Dorothy Reed Mendenhall: Discovery of the Reed-Sternberg cell

+Pediatrics

-Welch was very impressed with Dorothy's success, and offered her an extension of her fellowship.
-She respectfully declined due to the worsening financial burden of her family.
-She inquired with Welch about assisting him in teaching, but to Dorothy's dismay, he told her that women were not offered teaching positions.
-After declining the extended fellowship, Reed accepted an internship in pediatrics at the Babies Hospital in New York City, part of the Columbia-Presbyterian Medical Center.
+Welch was very impressed with Mendenhall's success, and offered her an extension of her fellowship.
+She declined due to the worsening financial burden of her family.
+She inquired with Welch about assisting him in teaching, but he told her that women were not offered teaching positions.
+After declining the extended fellowship, Mendenhall accepted an internship in pediatrics at the Babies Hospital in New York City, part of the Columbia-Presbyterian Medical Center.
 In January 1903 she became the first resident physician there.
 She worked under the direction of L. E. Holt, a pioneer of pediatrics and the author of The Care and Feeding of Children.

 Mendenhall began the second phase of her career in 1914 when she became a lecturer in the Department of Home Economics at the University of Wisconsin.
-The health issues and deaths of her two children inspired Dorothy to take special interest in maternal and infant health.
+The health issues and deaths of her two children inspired Mendenhall to take special interest in maternal and infant health.
 She decided to specifically focus on the issues of infant mortality.
-In 1915, Mendenhall was responsible for establishing Madison, Wisconsin's first infant welfare clinic.
-This establishment helped Madison to achieve the lowest infant mortality rate among cities in the United States.
+In 1915, Mendenhall established the first infant welfare clinic in Madison, Wisconsin, helping the city to achieve the lowest infant mortality rate among cities in the United States.

-Dorothy was called upon by the U.S. Children's Bureau during the WWI era.
-She was a medical officer for the bureau from 1917-1936.
-She also worked on a nationwide drive to weigh and measure all children under six in order to call attention to the prevalence of malnutrition and develop norms for height and weight from birth through age six.
-She did studies relating to children in foreign countries such as France, England, and Belgium.
+Mendenhall was called to work for the U.S. Children's Bureau during World War I, serving as a medical officer for the bureau from 1917 to 1936.
+She also worked on a national drive to weigh and measure all children under six in order to call attention to the prevalence of malnutrition and collect data on healthy heights and weights for children from birth through age six.
+Mendenhall performed studies relating to children in foreign countries such as France, England, and Belgium.
 Mendenhall focused much of her efforts on child nutrition by taking measurements of children ages six and below.

-Later on, Mendenhall would go on to visit Denmark to compare the infant mortality rates with that of the U.S. She believed that excessive medical treatment was responsible for the high rates in the U.S. compared to Denmark.
+Later on, Mendenhall visited Denmark to compare Danish infant mortality rates with those in the United States.
+She believed that excessive medical treatment was responsible for the high rates in the U.S. compared to Denmark.
 She became an advocate for midwifery due to her research.